 Maximum loan amount is $100,000 to a person or up to $200,000 to two or more people.
 Maximum loan term is 25 years and the interest rate is 1% below the prime rate; not less than six percent.
 All loans must be adequately secured.
 A loan may not exceed the value of the collateral used to secure the loan.
 A reasonable amount of money from other non-state sources must be committed for use on any project for which money from a loan will be used.
 There are loan fees and closing costs.

-Phone: Toll Free 1-800-478-5626 within Alaska Evergreen Community Development Association role is to help small businesses access long-term fixed asset financing with the private sector.
+The role of the Alaska Evergreen Community Development Association is to help small businesses access long-term fixed asset financing with the private sector.
 Evergreen offers alternative commercial loan programs to stimulate economic development through small business finance.